 As a man ages, the amount of testosterone his body produces gradually declines.
 This natural decline starts after age 30 and continues throughout life.
+Testosterone therapy can provide your body with the natural hormones necessary to maintain a vibrant, healthy lifestyle.

-Symptoms of testosterone deficiency include the following:
+Symptoms of testosterone deficiency that may improve with testosterone replacement therapy include the following:

 Changes that occur with testosterone deficiency include:

-The options available for testosterone replacement are:
+The options available for testosterone replacement treatment are:

 Each of these options provides adequate levels of hormone replacement.
 Each has side effects and advantages and disadvantages.